 Introduction to Indonesia: Where to start?

-Java is the most populated of these, with a population of 135 million packed onto an island smaller than Britain.
+Java is the most populated of Indonesia’s islands, with a population of 135 million packed onto an island smaller than the United Kingdom.
 The island is home to the capital city of Jakarta, a sprawling, messy place that is difficult to like, and even more difficult to get around!

 Java really comes alive away from the cities… In the West are the relaxing beach towns of Anyer and Carita, where passing travellers will be met by that Indonesian gift to the world; stunning, smiling faces.
 The towns are also useful as bases for the remarkable Krakatoa Volcano, home to the world’s largest volcanic eruption way back in 1883.

-To the South lie some of the world’s best surf beaches and the cities of Bogor, Bandung and Yogyakarta (prounounced Jogja) are terrific, bohemian cities to visit.
-In particular Yogya, which is home to the world-famous Borobudur and Prambanan temples as well as Mount Merapi, erupting violently as recently as late 2010.
+To the South lie some of the world’s best surf beaches and the cities of Bogor, Bandung and Yogyakarta (pronounced Jogja) are terrific, bohemian cities to visit.
+In particular, Yogyakarta (Jogya), which is home to the world-famous Borobudur and Prambanan temples as well as Mount Merapi, erupting violently as recently as late 2010.
 There is more spectacular scenery further east in the form of Mount Bromo National Park.

-Volcanic Crater Lakes, Paradise Islands and Unique Inhabitants
+Sumatra: Volcanic Crater Lakes, Paradise Islands and Unique Inhabitants

 Further east is the island of Timor.
 The eastern half of the island is one of the world’s newest nations East Timor, which gained independence from Indonesia, in a bloody manner, as recently as 2002, but the western half of the island is still part of Indonesia and is home to beautiful caves, beaches and scenery.